ReDI-School/nrw-html-and-css/lesson12/index.md

 ### Margin:

 - Where is margin used?
-- How to apply margin with the shorthand?
+- How to apply margin with the shorthand `margin` property?
 - Is the margin transparent?
-- What are the possible margin values?
+- What are the possible values for `margin` property?
 - What are the different number of used values doing (e.g. 1 value, 2 values, 3 values, 4 values)?
-- How can we apply margin in only one direction (e.g. top, right, bottom, left)?
+- How can we apply margin in only one side (e.g. top, right, bottom, left)?
-- What are the negative margin values?
+- What are negative margin values?
-- What is the margin auto-collapse?
+- What is margin auto-collapse?
 - How can we center a box horizontally with margin `auto`?

 ETA: 25min